xXNightstalkerXx/rpi-uctronics-lcd-installer/README.md

 # HOW TO USE

     uctronics-lcd-startup
-Will manuall activate the Startup Script and launch the Status LCD Display
+Will manually activate the Startup Script and launch the Status LCD Display

     uctronics-lcd-uninstaller
 Will revert all changes to rc.local and config.txt file and switch off I2C Interface.